CentralReach/FogMachine/README.md

 3. Start work on that case via the CentralReach API
 4. Optionally confirm notify (see the [notify on start/stop](#notify-when-start-or-stop-work) option) you that you have started work on the given case

+Note that opening a new case in a non-active tab (i.e. right-click and open in new tab without actually viewing the case) will NOT trigger starting of work on that case...until you actually look at it.
+This is by design.

 ### [Stop work automatically](#stop-work-automatically)

 If you have the [stop work after idle](#stop-work-when-idle-for) option set > 0, once your computer has been idle for that number of seconds it will: